-Your AI agent just rewrote 47 files.
+Your AI agent just wiped your workspace.
 You didn't commit.

 UNF* recorded every version.
 Rewind any file to any second.